janegca/fem-jr-price-comp/README.md

      updating using JS, might be a cleaner approach
 1. how to create the slider?
 1. how to create the toggle switch?
+1. CTA - had to load the `icon-check.svg`'s in the HTML in order to position as per the design, originally tried using a `ul` but each item would have need custom positioning anyways, making CSS code messier

 References: